fatfish-lab/aquarium-documentation/src/web/applications/shoteditor.md

      - **Attachments**: Display the shot's attachments.
 You can attach any item, like a media, a whiteboard, ... for references or to share information.
 3. **Chosen display**: Depending on the display mode, the content of the Shot editor will change.
 4. **Shot information**: The Shot's global information :
      - **Health**: The health of the shot.
 It is using all the tasks health to determine the shot health.
+Click on the health icon to get more information task per task.
      - **Tasks statuses**: A progress bar showing the status of the tasks.
      - **Duration**: The total duration of the shot based on the data `frameIn` and `frameOut` of the shot.
      - **Description**: The shot's description.